FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 `http://gedcomx.org/Transcription`| The type given if a source description is about a transcription (can be full or partial) of another source.
 When this type is used, the referring object SHOULD resolve to a `TranscriptionDocument`.
 `http://gedcomx.org/Translation`| The type given if a source description is about a translation (can be full or partial) of another source.
 When this type is used, the referring object SHOULD resolve to a `TranslationDocument`.
 `http://gedcomx.org/ExtractedConclusion`| The type given if a source description is about a conclusion (e.g., relationship, fact, event, etc.) that was extracted from another source.
 Extracted conclusions are tightly coupled a single source (e.g., a single death record).
 Therefore, the referring object SHOULD not have multiple `SourceReference` instances of type `http://gedcomx.org/ExtractedConclusion`.
 When this type is used, the referring object SHOULD resolve to a derivation of `Conclusion`.
 An example would be a `Person` representing a decedant in a _described_ death record.
-`http://gedcomx.org/Analysis`| The type given if a source description is about a document that contains analysis (e.g., a genealogical proof statement).
+`http://gedcomx.org/Analysis`| The type given if a source description is about a document that contains analysis.
 A "genealogical proof statement" is an example of a document containing analysis.
 When this type is used, the referring object SHOULD resolve to a `AnalysisDocument`.
 `http://gedcomx.org/WorkingConclusion`| The type given if a source description is about a working conclusion (e.g., relationship, fact, event, etc.) -- typically the conclusion representing the current state of one's research.
 Working conclusions are what is typically found in pedigree; a working conclusion typically start out as a "hypothesis" and progresses to a "proven" state as sources and analysis are accumulated.
 When this type is used, the referring object SHOULD resolve to a derivation of `Conclusion`.